2016 Trophée de France

-The 2016 Trophée de France was the fourth event of six in the 2016–17 ISU Grand Prix of Figure Skating, a senior-level international invitational competition series.
+The 2016 Trophée de France was the fourth of the six events in the 2016–17 ISU Grand Prix of Figure Skating, a senior-level international invitational competition series.
 It was held at the AccorHotels Arena in Paris on November 11–13.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
 Skaters earned points toward qualifying for the 2016–17 Grand Prix Final.

 The competition, known as the Trophée Éric Bompard since 2004, lost its title sponsor in the summer of 2016 due to a lack of communication from the French Federation of Ice Sports.

 Entries

 The ISU published the preliminary assignments on June 30, 2016.